Eric Gans: Scene of representation

 For Gans, language is essentially "scenic" in character, that is, structurally defined by a sacred center and human periphery.
 In the secular culture which develops later, "significance" serves as an attenuated form of the sacred.
 The scene of representation is a true cultural universal and the basic model for cultural analysis.
 Generative anthropology attempts to understand the various means by which transcendence or meaning (which is always ethically functional) is created on a scene of representation.

-Life and education

-Eric Lawrence Gans was born in the Bronx, New York, on August 21, 1941.
-He went to Columbia University at the age of 16 and received a B.A. in French (summa cum laude) in 1960.
-Going on to graduate work in Romance languages at Johns Hopkins University, he received his M.A. in 1961 and a Ph.D (with distinction) in 1966.
-After two years as an assistant professor at Indiana University, he moved to the Department of French at University of California, Los Angeles (UCLA) in 1969, where he became full professor in 1976.
-In 1978, he served at Johns Hopkins University as a visiting professor.
-From 2007 until 2014 he was honored as a distinguished professor at UCLA until he resigned after being found in violation of the UCLA sexual misconduct policy.
-Since 2015, he is Distinguished Professor Emeritus at UCLA but is forbidden to teach or advise students.

-Sexual harassment allegations

-In 2015, Gans was found guilty of violating the UC Policy on Sexual Harassment and the Faculty Code of Conduct.
-In 2011–2012, Gans began sending unwanted and unsolicited emails to his female graduate student, professing his love for her.
-Gans acknowledged the feelings were one-sided: "There is no doubt an asymmetry in our affection".
-According to the results of the Title IX investigation launched in response to the student's complaints, Gans continued his advancements after his student repeatedly tried to get him to cease.

-Gans, however, denied his advances were unwanted in an interview with The Daily Californian: "I'm an old-fashioned guy.
-I treat women with a kind of reverence.
-Some women appreciate this, but some don't."
-Gans alleged the Title IX investigation was a set-up orchestrated by the department chair and described his former student as "a weak person, she was intimidated by them, [and] she wasn't the best student".

-Critics
+Criticism

 The main source of criticism directed against Gans's work comes from Girard himself, who claims that generative anthropology is just another version of social contract theories of origins.
 Gans has responded to Girard's criticisms and defended his theory in his books and articles.
 Others take issue with Gans's conservative political views as expressed in his Chronicles of Love and Resentment.
 Gans has entered into conversation with contrasting views on Middle Eastern politics in his published dialogue with Ammar Abdulhamid: "A Dialogue on the Middle East and Other Subjects".